Catalan Romanesque Churches of the Vall de Boí: Sant Climent, Taüll

-The church of Sant Climent de Taüll was consecrated on 10 December 1123 by the bishop of Roda.
-This is a church with three naves separated by cylindrical columns, topped by three semicircular apses.
+The church of Sant Climent de Taüll, consecrated on 10 December 1123 by the bishop of Roda, is the largest, best preserved, and most outstanding architecturally of the churches in the Vall de Boí.
+It is the symbol of Catalan Romanesque architecture due to its interior decoration and characteristic Lombard Romanesque architecture.

+This church is basilican in plan with three naves separated by cylindrical columns, topped by three semicircular apses.
 The roof, of two sheds, is built of wood.
 Next to the building stands a six-story bell tower which despite being attached to the building, is not an integral part thereof.

 The main entrance is located on the south facade and is arched.
 Inside the church there were many frescoes by an unknown painter called the Master of Taüll.
-The Pantocrator of the church, now preserved in the Museu Nacional d'Art de Catalunya (MNAC), is considered one of the best examples of Romanesque art in Catalonia.
+The Pantocrator in the apse of the church, now preserved in the Museu Nacional d'Art de Catalunya (MNAC), is considered one of the best examples of Romanesque art in Europe.

 Santa Maria, Taüll

-Also was consecrated in 1123 and worked as parish of the municipality of Taüll during the 18th century.
+Santa Maria was also consecrated in 1123 and was the parish church of the municipality of Taüll during the 18th century.
 Its structure is very similar to that of Sant Climent.
-Basilica floor plan, consists of three naves and three apses.
+The basilica floor plan, consists of three naves and three apses.
 The bell tower is in the center of the nave.
-In its inside also were found many frescoes studied in 1907 by Josep Puig i Cadafalch.
-Highlights the fresco representing the Saint Mary with the child on his lap and that is also shown in the MNAC.
+Many of the churches frescoes were studied in 1907 by Josep Puig i Cadafalch.
+The highlight is the fresco representing Saint Mary with her child on her lap, which is now in the MNAC.

 Sant Joan de Boí

-It is also a church with three naves.
+Sant Joan is also a church with three naves.
 Originally, the roof was made of wood but later was changed to a stone hedge.
 The bell tower, of clear-Lombard style, is attached to the lateral nave located in the south.
 Only two of its original stories are preserved, as the last level of the bell tower was added later.
 Only the apse of the church is preserved.
 It also has a notable collection of paintings from the 12th century among the highlights of which are those representing various mythical animals.
 The originals, the Paintings from Sant Joan in Boí, are in the MNAC while reproductions can be seen in the church.

 Santa Eulàlia d'Erill la Vall

-It was declared a monumento histórico artístico in 1962.
+Santa Eulàl was declared a Spanish Monument of historical and cultural interest in 1962.
 The building is a single nave with a semicircular apse.
 The outer side has a portico decorated with cylindrical columns.
 The bell tower, typical example of Lombard architecture of the Vall de Boí, is of six stories, with a total height of 23 meters.
 It is decorated with double windows that frame the arches.
 In the sacristy was found a 12th-century sculptural group known as El Davallament.
 The sculpture is preserved separately: one part is at the MNAC and one in the Episcopal Museum of Vic.